jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/02_installation_toolchain/02_installation_toolchain.md

 {: .highlight }
 > 💡 Not all existing patches work as is; they get converted; Many of the fancy visual stuff is useless for Daisy, many patches rely on things that are not supported, and Daisy also has limited CPU power compared to a computer.
+> This guide has a lot of links, different tips, things you need to consider, ... hence I suggest you start reading here and watch the video below.

 ## Video by Wasted Audio - maintainer of the Heavy project.